OpenZeppelin/defender-sdk/README.md

   > Install pnpm globally with `npm i -g pnpm` if you haven't already.

-- To skip cache on the subsequent build steps you can use `pnpm run nx-build-skip-cache`.
+- To skip cache on the subsequent build steps you can use `pnpm nx-build-skip-cache`.

 ## Testing